chylex/Brotli-Builder/README.md

 A cursory glance at the [thesis](https://github.com/chylex/Brotli-Builder/blob/master/Paper/BrotliCompression.pdf) is recommended before looking into this project.
 Classes in *BrotliLib*, which represent the object structure, as well as the labeled bit stream in *BrotliBuilder*, can greatly help understand the specification and the principles behind how Brotli and its decompression process works.

+If you are only interested in learning about Brotli and algorithms used in the official compressor, a [simplified version of the thesis](https://github.com/chylex/Brotli-Builder/blob/master/Paper/BrotliCompression-Simplified.pdf) is also available.

 The programming projects and the included [Brotli](https://github.com/google/brotli) executable are released under the [MIT license](https://github.com/chylex/Brotli-Builder/blob/master/LICENSE).
-The [thesis](https://github.com/chylex/Brotli-Builder/blob/master/Paper/BrotliCompression.pdf) and its source code are released under the [CC BY-SA 4.0 license](https://github.com/chylex/Brotli-Builder/tree/master/Paper/LICENSE.md).
+The [thesis](https://github.com/chylex/Brotli-Builder/blob/master/Paper/BrotliCompression.pdf), its [simplified version](https://github.com/chylex/Brotli-Builder/blob/master/Paper/BrotliCompression-Simplified.pdf), and its source code are released under the [CC BY-SA 4.0 license](https://github.com/chylex/Brotli-Builder/tree/master/Paper/LICENSE.md).

 # Guide to Brotli Builder